Tourism in Perth: Fremantle

 Fremantle Town Hall is situated on the corner of High, William, and Adelaide Streets in Fremantle.
 It opened on 22 June 1887, coinciding with the celebration of Queen Victoria's Golden Jubilee.

 The original Fremantle railway station, constructed in 1881 next to Cliff Street, Fremantle, was an important hub for gold miners arriving in Western Australia.
-In 1907 the station was moved to its present location on Elder Place to better service the newly constructed Fremantle Port.
-It was built in Federation Free Classical style, featuring a rare example of a large train hall roof.
+In 1907, the station was moved to its present location on Elder Place to better serve the newly constructed Fremantle Port.
+It was built in the Federation Free Classical style, featuring a rare large train hall roof.

-Fremantle Fishing Boat Harbour is a commercial marina in Fremantle, Western Australia, that was constructed in 1919.
-It is the centre of a well-established tourism precinct, including many restaurants, some of Australia's largest fish and chip shops, and a brewery immediately adjacent.
+Fremantle Fishing Boat Harbour is a commercial marina that was constructed in 1919.
+It is the centre of a well-established tourism precinct, including many restaurants, some of Australia's largest fish-and-chip shops, and a brewery immediately adjacent.

-The Fremantle War Memorial is located on Monument Hill in Fremantle, and was established by the Fremantle Town Council in 1928 to commemorate the losses of the First World War.
+The Fremantle War Memorial is located on Monument Hill in Fremantle and was established by the Fremantle Town Council in 1928 to commemorate the losses of the First World War.
 Further memorials have subsequently been added for those killed in other conflicts, and commemorative services are held yearly on Anzac Day (25 April) and Remembrance Day (11 November).